 - 1. The District began serving its first customers in January 2014.
-By the end of 2020 the District had sold 206 taps and was serving water to 152 customers, including a 55-unit mobile home park. - 2.
+By the end of 2021 the District had sold 227 taps and was serving water to 182 customers, including a 55-unit mobile home park and a 14 lot subdivision. - 2.
 Currently, the District's primary source of income is property taxes that are the result of the 5-mill tax issue that passed in the May 2010 election.
-A total of \$1,763,005 in general property taxes and \$181,478 in specific ownership taxes were received in 2020, an decrease from the previous year of \$33,304 and \$9,360, respectively.
+A total of \$1,473,875 in general property taxes and \$166,602 in specific ownership taxes were received in 2021, a decrease from the previous year of \$289,130 and \$14,876, respectively.
 The fluctuation from year to year of the general property taxes is primarily due to the fluctuating price of natural gas and the severance tax associated with it.
-The District also collected \$156,053 in service charges and other customer paid fees. - 3.
+The District also collected \$179,755 in service charges and other customer paid fees. - 3.
 The District has a contract with Colorado Water Conservation Board (CWCB) to purchase a portion of CWCB's allocation of water in Lake Nighthorse.
 Lake Nighthorse is the reservoir constructed as part of the Bureau of Reclamation's Animas-La Plata Project which is situated southwest of the City of Durango.
 The District has the option to purchase up to 2,500 acre-feet of water over a 40-year period.
-The District has acquired a total of 400 acre-feet for a total \$1,384,876 as of December 31, 2020. - 4.
-The District's total net position as of December 31, 2020 totaled \$17,347,676 including unrestricted net position of \$7,188,238.
-The District has restricted assets of \$48,451 for TABOR reserves and \$331,000 for bond reserve.
-The District also has \$58,378 in payments in lieu of taxes (PILT) received from the Southern Ute Indian Tribe, which the District Board has designated to be used for the purchase of raw water. - 5.
-The District began construction of its water distribution system in late 2012 and has completed construction of approximately 34 miles of water mains.
-The District has capital assets of \$12,752,519 and prepaid cost of water of \$6,995,235.
+The District has acquired a total of 460 acre-feet for a total \$1,592,607 as of December 31, 2021. - 4.
+The District's total net position as of December 31, 2021 totaled \$17,865,053 including unrestricted net position of \$6,043,638.
+The District has restricted assets of \$79,034 for TABOR reserves and \$308,500 for bond reserve.
+The District also has \$40,599 in payments in lieu of taxes (PILT) received from the Southern Ute Indian Tribe, which the District Board has designated to be used for the purchase of raw water. - 5.
+The District began construction of its water distribution system in late 2012 and has completed construction of approximately 37 miles of water mains.
+The District has capital assets of \$14,243,097 and prepaid cost of water of \$6,662,345.
 The prepaid costs of water include the design, construction and construction inspection costs associated with the expansion of the Town of Bayfield's Water Treatment Plant, which was completed in 2017.

 6. The District formed the Sundance/Farraday Subdistrict No. 1 to facilitate construction of a water distribution system into three subdivisions that requested water service prior to the District's Capital Improvement Plan otherwise indicates.
 An election to authorize borrowing up to \$1,000,000 and setting a mill levy to service the debt was passed by the voters of the Subdistrict in 2017.
 Construction of the distribution system in the three subdivisions was substantially completed in 2019 and final completion was achieved in 2020.
+The mill levy is variable depending on the assessed value of real property in the Subdistrict and set to provide sufficient funds to service the loan.